JanssenProject/jans/docs/janssen-server/fido/vendor-metadata.md

 ## Skip metadata validation

 Metadata validation is recommended but not mandatory as per FIDO2 specifications.
-In FIDO2 we can disable this validation by setting the `attestionMode` parameter (default is monitor).
+In FIDO2 we can disable this validation by setting the `attestationMode` parameter (default is monitor).

 It should look something like this: